Connecticut River Bridge Project

 The new bridge will enhance reliability, resiliency and reduce delays for all users of the bridge.
 It is designed to support a maximum operating speed of 70 mph, a 55% increase from the current maximum speed of 45 mph.
 Maritime navigation and safety will also improve due to the increased vertical clearance compared to the existing bridge.

-Amtrak broke ground Thursday, September 5th on the modern Connecticut River Bridge, following the award of a construction contract to the O&G/Tutor Perini Joint Venture.
+Amtrak broke ground Thursday, September 5th, 2024, on the modern Connecticut River Bridge, following the award of a construction contract to the O&G/Tutor Perini Joint Venture.
 Amtrak recently received permit approvals from the U.S. Army Corps of Engineers and the Connecticut Department of Energy and Environmental Protection.
-Amtrak will continue public outreach for this project as construction continues progressing.
+Amtrak will continue its public outreach efforts for this project as construction progresses.

 Stay in Touch